 The Ketogenic Diet (also known as “Keto Diet” or “Very Low Carbohydrate Ketogenic Diet”) revolves around the body entering into a metabolic state known as ketosis.
 Getting your body into this state requires knowledge of what your body actually needs in terms of calories, carbohydrates, fats, and protein but largely works off drastically reducing carbohydrate intake and moderately limiting protein intake.
 We will talk more about this in another post about understanding your macros.
 In this state, your body does a few things differently.
-The main things to focus on relates to the utilization of fat (both the fat in your body and the fats that you consume as food) and the resulting production of ketone bodies.
+The main things to focus on relate to the utilization of fat (both the fat in your body and the fats that you consume as food) and the resulting production of ketone bodies.

 Ketones as a Source of Energy

 There are multiple different ketones that the body is capable of producing through body fat and fat from the diet.
 Production of these ketone bodies takes place in the liver; this is done to create a new source of energy that can be used by the whole body – including the brain!
 These ketones, as well as the fat in your body and the fats that you are eating, take the place of glucose as the main source of energy (aka calories); but they only do so if your ketone levels are high enough.
 And the way to keep your ketones high is to keep your daily grams of carbs low.
 This new source of energy burns cleaner and longer in the body than glucose and helps most individuals to experience more consistent energy levels throughout the day, decreased inflammation in the body, and helps to shed excess body weight.

 Macros: Fat, Protein & Carbohydrates